Judith Favor

 Page Publishing’s Devoted Page

-Filed Under: Announcements, Books, Contemplative Memoir, Excerpt, Quakers Tagged With: biography, Friending Rosie, published, Quakers, Spirituality & Practice
+Filed Under: Announcements, Books, Contemplative Memoir, Excerpt, Quakers Tagged With: biography, Friending Rosie, Page Publishing, published, Quakers, Spirituality & Practice

 52 Weeks of Love & Money: The Companion Journal for Sabbath Economics — PUBLISHED!